sandipanpaul21/Clustering-in-Python/README.md

 ### 16 Disadvantage & Choosing Right Clustering Method (Theory)
 * Disadvantage of each clustering techniques respectively
 * Based on the data, which is the right clustering method

+### 17 Clustering Revision
+* Short Description of Each Clustering Alogrithim
+* Advantage, Disadvantage
+* When to use what

+### 18 Interview Questions on Clustering